Southwind Airlines

 Southwind Airlines is a Turkish leisure airline founded in April 2022 by Cortex Havacılık ve Turizm Ticaret A.Ş.
 Flights to Russia commenced in August of that year, while Germany was added to its network a month later.
 The airline's main base and headquarters are in Antalya.
-The airline was banned from EU airspace in March 2024, but was lifted in December 2024.
+The airline was banned from EU airspace in March 2024, but this ban was lifted in December 2024.
+It is suspected of being related to Russian Nordwind Airlines, with which it shares some of the crews and planes.

 History

 Foundation

 Southwind Airlines was formally announced in April 2022, based out of Antalya, Turkey.
 The airline aims to prevent the loss of Russian tourists coming to Turkey following the Russian invasion of Ukraine.
 The airline received preclearance from the Directorate General of Civil Aviation in June of that year.
 The first commercial flight was flown to Perm on 12 August.

 Charter flights to Germany commenced in September 2022.
 In February 2023, the airline announced plans to carry tourists to Antalya from 16 Russian cities during the summer season.
 The number of aircraft in the fleet is expected to be 14 by the end of 2023.

-In July 2024, Southwind Airlines has joined IATA.
+In July 2024, Southwind Airlines joined IATA.